 UNICOR believed that all of these proactive efforts, and more, were essential to retain a strong customer position.
-Between 1987 and 1990, UNICOR successfully increased production by 4%, even though federal procurement decreased by 40 % during the same period (in product lines offered by UNICOR).
+Between 1987 and 1990, UNICOR successfully increased production by 4%, even though federal procurement decreased by 40% during the same period (in product lines offered by UNICOR).

-Material is cut for battle dress uniforms in support of Operation Desert Storm.
+Material is cut for battle dress uniforms.

-UNICOR excelled as a reliable, quality supplier to the Federal Government, and received accolades for its superb support in providing our troops needed items during Operations Desert Shield and Desert Storm.
+UNICOR excelled as a reliable, quality supplier to the federal government, and received accolades for its superb support in providing our troops needed items during Operations Desert Shield and Desert Storm.